 This table shows the mean and median percentage differences between the hourly rates paid to each gender.

 This table shows the percentage of men and women that received a bonus in the twelve months preceding the 5 April 2021 snapshot date.

 Gender bonus gap

 This table shows the mean and median percentage differences between the bonuses paid to each gender in the preceding 12 months to the 5 April 2021.

 The mean gender pay gap is the difference between the average hourly pay for all men compared with all women across an organisation.
 This difference is expressed as a percentage.

 If we were to line up all our male and female staff members separately, from the lowest to the highest paid, the middle staff member is the median.
-The media pay gap is the difference between the male median and female median.
+The median pay gap is the difference between the male median and female median.
 Like the mean, it is also expressed as a percentage.

-Why are we showing quartiles?
+Why are we showing quarters?

 Each quarter represents 25 per cent of the workforce.
 The lower quarter shows the lowest paid 25 per cent of the workforce, while the top quarter shows the highest paid 25 per cent of the workforce.